-Risk Impact Mitigations Lack of security training and awareness.
-Insufficiently trained personnel may inadvertently provide the visibility, knowledge, and opportunity to execute a successful attack.
-All employees must undergo security training when hired and at least once a year thereafter.
-The degree and nature of security training for personnel shall vary based on their job function.
-Inadequate technology & processes for identification/authentication Online transaction and data/information privacy are vulnerable with identity fraud and theft Identity proofing through appropriate background checks for all new hires must be done.
-Access to sensitive information and resources shall be given only after proper authentication and authorisation.
-Inadequate security policy Inadequate policies that do not drive operating requirements and procedures lead to vulnerabilities in Cyber Security.
+Risk Mitigations Inadequate Inadequate policies that do not drive operating requirements and procedures lead to vulnerabilities in Cyber Security.
 Security policies must adequately cover all aspects of maintaining a secure environment.
-Insufficient privacy policy Undesirable exposure of employee/Customer/ client personal information could pose business and security risk.
+Insufficient privacy policy Undesirable exposure of employee/ Customer / client personal information could pose business and security risk.
 Adequately defined privacy policies must cover all aspects of safeguarding access to private information.
 Lack of management oversight for security.
 Without sponsorship of senior management, it is not possible to successfully enforce a security program in the event of a policy compromised or abuse.
 Assign a senior manager to be in charge of the overall security program who can make appropriate decisions in the event of the policies need to be modified.
-Inconsistent action in revocation of employee access Not revoking access of terminated employees could be a threat to Cyber Security that may lead to unauthorised access, and sabotage.
-Employees shall have access to resources and systems only as needed to perform their job function for the duration as needed.
-All access for terminated employees shall be revoked before notifying them of termination.
+Inconsistent action in revocation of employee access Not revoking access of terminated employees could be a threat to Cyber Security that may lead to unauthorised access, and sabotage. r and systems only as needed to perform